Liberty of Thomas Court and Donore: Privileges

 In return for the support of the prior of the abbey, or to alleviate certain hardships suffered by Englishmen or the church in Ireland, privileges were granted to the abbey.
 These allowed the abbey to have its own courts of justice, where it was allowed to try a limited number of crimes, mainly dealing with bad debts.
 The Earl of Meath inherited these privileges.

 The courthouse, located in Thomas Court Bawn, was used as a church in the 1760s while St. Catherine's was being renovated, and later was used as a Sunday school.
 In 1809 the seneschal of the court-house was the renowned historian James Whitelaw, who was also vicar of St. Catherine's.
 The building fell into decay in the latter half of the century and was demolished in 1897.

 These rights and privileges were ended by the Municipal Corporations (Ireland) Act 1840.

 Administration

 The officers of the manor consisted of a seneschal, registrar and marshal, who were appointed by the Earl of Meath.

 The court-house was located in Thomas Court Bawn, off Thomas Street, while the gaol was in Marrowbone Lane.
+In 1760, the court house was refurbished to act as a temporary replacement or chapel of ease during the rebuilding of St Catherine's Church.
+Later it was used as a sunday school established by a Rev E Powell from 1786.

 In 1813 the population of this manor was 4,639 males and 6,271 females.